Nantes Busway: Single trip and day tickets

 Semitan issues singles trip tickets (Ticket 1 h) valid for one hour, a 10x saver ticket booklet (Carnet de 10 tickets 1h) valid one hour each, a discounted 10x saver ticket booklet (Carnet de 10 tickets 1h - Tarif réduit) valid one hour each, an airport transit ticket (Ticket navette aéroport), a 24 hours ticket (Ticket 24h) valid an entire day for one traveller and a 24 hours ticket valid an entire day for up to four persons (Ticket 24h/4 personnes).

 Semitan also sells Lila and Métrocéane tickets.

 Lila: Single trip tickets (Ticket unité Lila) valid two hours on the Lila network (departemental buses in Loire-Atlantique) and one hour on the TAN or STRAN (Saint-Nazaire buses) networks when transiting from Lila, a 10x saver ticket booklet (Carnet de 10 tickets Lila) valid two hours each on the Lila network and one hour on the TAN or STRAN networks when transiting from Lila.

 Monthly and annual passes

 Semitan issues a wide range of monthly and annual passes for different categories of travellers depending on their age and working conditions.
 Free transportation is granted to travellers with low incomes.

 Semitan also sells monthly, termly and annual Lila, Métrocéane and Pratik+ passes, for several categories of persons depending on their age and working conditions.

-Rolling stock
+Fleet

 Citaro G

 20 Mercedes-Benz Citaro G are running on Busway's line 4 on a dedicated right-of-way.
 Those articulated buses are 18 meters long, 2.55 meters wide and are natural gas powered only.
 The driver is isolated from the rest of the bus in a separate cabin.
 Each bus features: